opentoonz/opentoonz_docs/source/using_the_version_control.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''
 On Macintosh the setup of a version control client depends on the OS version.

-If the OS is Snow Leopard (version 10.6) or later the setup requires no installation as the version control client is included in the operating system.
+If the OS is Snow Leopard (version 10.6) or later, the setup requires no installation as the version control client is included in the operating system.

 If the OS is *older* than Snow Leopard, the setup requires the download and installation of the **Subversion client 1.5** or later.

-The starting page for downloading Subversion is ``http://subversion.apache.org/``  where you should look for the available binary packages and download a version control client for Macintosh.
-We suggest the use of open **CollabNet Universal Subversion Binaries** related to your Mac OS X version.
+You can go to the `Subversion download page <http://subversion.apache.org/packages.html#osx>`_ for downloading it.
+There you should look for the available binary packages and download a version control client for Macintosh.

 After the installation is very important to check where Subversion is installed, as this information is needed to configure the version control in OpenToonz: this information is displayed in the last page of the installation process and by default is usually ``/opt/subversion/bin`` .

-.. note:: If an older Subversion release is used some version control features might not work.
+.. note:: If a Subversion release older than v1.5 is used, some version control features might not work.

 .. _configuring_the_version_control_in_toonz: